George Bennett

 LIFE OF GEORGE

-Bennett is a true maverick and a highly successful one so far.
-He dropped out of his studies at the University of Natal in Durban to get involved in the rag trade, which was booming in the city at that time.
-Then he shifted to the stock market in the mid-1980s, moving to Johannesburg and becoming a partner in broking firm Simpson McKie, which was subsequently taken over by HSBC in 1998.
+When Bennett dropped out of university to get involved in Durban’s then-booming ‘rag trade’, it was the start of a diversified career leading to the stock market, the engineering sector and the mining industry.
+He moved onto the JSE in the mid-1980s, becoming a partner in Simpson McKie, which was subsequently taken over by HSBC.
 Bennett quit HSBC in 2003 and went gold mining, listing Shanta Gold in London in 2005.
-Then he really struck gold, founding the business for which he is best known – MDM Engineering.
-It was sold to Amec Foster Wheeler in 2017 for $120m.
+Next up was the establishment of MDM Engineering, which he sold in 2017 for $120m.